uiynyny/uiynyny.github.io/README.md

 - Static code analysis
   - software help find security flaws
 - Formal methods
-  - try to prove the code does excatly what is supposed to do
+  - try to prove the code does exactly what is supposed to do
   - have to  "mark up" code with assertions or other hints to the theorem proving program
 - Genetic diversity
   - many machines running the same vulnerable code